 10 Best Satyajit Ray Movies, Ranked

-Ray was not just an auteur; he was a writer par excellence, a calligrapher, a music composer, a painter, a cinematographer and also an excellent editor.
+Ray was not just an auteur; he was a writer par excellence, a calligrapher, a music composer, a painter, a cinematographer, and also an excellent editor.
 Deeply inspired by Italian Neorealism and the French New Wave, Ray started his career as an Assistant Director for the Jean Renoir-directed film ‘Le Fleuve’ (The River) (1951).
-Then came his seminal piece ‘Pather Panchali’ (Song of the Little Road) (1955) that propelled him to international limelight.
+Then came his seminal piece ‘Pather Panchali’ (Song of the Little Road) (1955), which propelled him to the international limelight.
 He never had to look back from thereon.
 The legendary Japanese auteur Akira Kurosawa one famously remarked about Ray, “Not to have seen the cinema of Ray means existing in the world without seeing the sun or the moon.”
 To recognize his immense contributions to the field of cinema, he was awarded the Academy Honorary Award days before his death.
-He was also awarded India’s highest civilian honour Bharat Ratna by the Government of India.
-We at The Cinemaholic feel privileged to present you with the top Satyajit Ray movies, selected from his impressive filmography.
-You can watch some of these best Satyajit Ray movies on Netflix, Hulu or Amazon Prime.
+He was also awarded India’s highest civilian honor, Bharat Ratna, by the Government of India.
+We at The Cinemaholic feel privileged to present you with the top Satyajit Ray movies selected from his impressive filmography.

 10. Ashani Sanket (Distant Thunder) (1973)